ReyderData/RealZaragozaSummerSetup/README.md

 For the following graphs I used data from FBRef, collected and processed with pandas and then with matplotlib to create the plots.

 I will include the .ipynb file where I create them.

+You can download the zip with both powwerpoint file and all images in a folder to see the project.